 Prevent bed death

-Master five cocktails
+Master at least five cocktails

 Attain the formerly unattainable

 Remember when you wanted that Gibson Les Paul, that vintage Vespa, or that crazy weekend in Vegas, but could only dream of having the money?
 Those days are gone.
 Now that you have a healthy bank balance, revisit your old want list.
 Anything on there still look tasty?
 Snag it.

 When you were younger, you loved playing basketball.
 Or you jammed in a band.
 Or you went snowboarding every year.
 Life can get in the way of doing the things that make us light up.
 Make a point of reclaiming the things that made you feel alive.
 You’ll feel—and look—all the more vibrant for it.